Sector: Education, Higher Education, Student Accommodation

 Customer: University of the Highlands and Islands, and Moray College

 Value: £3 million

 Stage: Operational since August 2017

 Location: Alba Place, Bishopmill, Elgin, IV30 4JN

 Tenant: University of the Highlands and Islands, and Moray College

 The property comprises purpose built student accommodation over two floor levels and provides 40 beds.
 The room offering to students is split between 38 en-suite cluster flats and 2 studio apartments.
 This development supports the students at Moray College who provide broad range of subject areas.

-Construction was completed for this second development in Inverness in August 2017, which was in turn handed over to the Cityheart Living team to manage and maintain the residences and supporting the University of the Highlands and Islands.
-Cityheart Living is the dedicated student accommodation management arm of the Cityheart group of companies providing which provides accommodation management, marketing and building maintenance.
+Construction was completed for this second development in Inverness in August 2017, which was in turn handed over to the Cityheart Living team to manage and maintain the residences and support the University of the Highlands and Islands.
+Cityheart Living is the dedicated student accommodation management arm of the Cityheart group of companies providing accommodation management, marketing and building maintenance.